igorr00/simple-gRPC-API/README.md

 node client.js
 ```
 The client will:
-  1. Create a new user
+  1. Create new users while checking if a user with the same email already exists
+  2. Delete one user
-  2. Fetch and display all users
+  3. Fetch and display all users